 Our approach is summarised in our overall mission, creating space for conflict transformation.
-We support the people and processes that seek to transform destructive conflicts into nonviolent social and political forms of solving competing interests.
+We support the people and processes that seek to transform destructive conflicts into nonviolent social and political exchange.
 Our role is to offer policy advice, inspiration, knowledge and methodological and technical support to enable people to find their own paths away from violence towards sustainable peace.